rsm-hcd/AndcultureCode.Cli/COMMANDS.md

     - Navigate to the Certificates & Secrets section
     - Click New client secret.
         - Select an expiration date, if applicable.
-        - Take note of the `Value` of the newcly created secret, as you will need this later.
+        - Take note of the `Value` of the newly created secret, as you will need this later.

 Project requirements (if using Azure AD):
 - For each resource in your application, do the following: